 Yet there are risks to ego-dissolution too.
 It can be a very frightening experience, and we might struggle to integrate it into our ordinary lives.
 We could ‘unself’ in social contexts that are unsafe or exploitative, that push us into narrow, controlling and hate-filled dogmas.
 We might insist that our route to God is the only route, and everyone else is demonic.
 We might get over-attached to the ecstatic, and foolishly seek a spiritual life entirely made up of special experiences.
 A peak experience is just a peek – we still have to put in the boring, hard work to deconstruct our egotism.

 How do we reduce the risks of ego-dissolution?
 We can try to take care of one another in groups, both offline and online; we can look to the wisdom of various spiritual traditions, and respectfully compare notes; and we can draw on the burgeoning science of ecstatic experiences.
 But we will never entirely eliminate the risks.
 The journey beyond the self is not safe or predictable.
 On the other hand, staying in the self also has its risks – boredom, staleness, sterility, despair.
 Ultimately, there’s something in us that calls to us, that pulls us out the door.
 Let’s find out where it leads.

-The Art of Losing Control: A Philosopher’s Search for Ecstatic Experience by Jules Evans is out now (Canongate).Make a donation
+The Art of Losing Control: A Philosopher’s Search for Ecstatic Experience by Jules Evans is out now (Canongate).Support Aeon: make a one-off donation